 a

-The National Guard Patriot Academy is a pilot program of the National Guard Bureau that gives qualified high school dropouts the opportunity to join the National Guard, earn their high school diploma, and give back to the community.
-The Patriot Academy is accredited as a freeway high school by the Indiana State Board of Education.
-It is also the first and only accredited high school for Soldiers to be run by any branch of the U.S. Armed Forces.
+The National Guard Patriot Academy was a pilot program of the National Guard Bureau from 2009-2013 that gave qualified recruits without high school diplomas the opportunity to join the National Guard, earn their diploma, and give back to the community.
+The last class graduated in November, 2012 and the program was terminated on January 12, 2013.
+The Patriot Academy was accredited as a freeway high school by the Indiana State Board of Education.
+It was also the first and only accredited high school for Soldiers to be run by any branch of the U.S. Armed Forces.

-This is a residential program at the Muscatatuck Urban Training Center in Butlerville, Indiana which has the ability to service up to 250 students at any given time.
-The length of stay for each students varies, depending on the number of credits necessary for a student to meet Indiana graduation requirements.
-During their stay, students focus on three main areas: (1) academics, (2) military training, and (3) community service.
+The Patriot Academy was a residential program at the Muscatatuck Urban Training Center in Butlerville, Indiana which had the ability to service up to 250 students at any given time.
+The length of stay for each students varied, depending on the number of credits necessary for a student to meet Indiana graduation requirements.
+During their stay, students focused on three main areas: (1) academics, (2) military training, and (3) community service.
 The school opened in the summer of 2009 and graduated its first senior class in the spring of 2010.
 Indiana offers four types of high school diplomas.
 A majority of Patriot Academy students earn a General or Core-40 Diploma.
 We use a 4.0 grading scale.
 Students do not receive a class ranking, however, two honor graduates (highest cumulative GPA’s from past high school and Patriot Academy) are recognized for each graduating class.

-The academic program is a hybrid o direct instruction, by on site, licensed Teachers and distance learning, via a platform designed specifically for the Patriot Academy by Liberty University in Lynchburg, Va.
-Liberty University is regionally accredited by the Commission on Colleges of the Southen Association of Colleges and Schools (SACS-COC).
-The Patriot Academy utilizes block scheduling-students attend a 1-hour homeroom and three 2-hour class periods.
-For additional information, contact one of the Patriot Academy Counselors, Becky Morrow, M.A. at becky.morrow1@us.army.mil, 1-800-237-2850, ext.
-41850 or Abrei Teter, M.A. at aubrei.l.teter.ctr@us.army.mil, 1-800-237-2850, ext 41841.
+The academic program was a hybrid of direct instruction, by on site, licensed teachers and distance learning, via a platform designed specifically for the Patriot Academy by Liberty University in Lynchburg, Va.
+Liberty University is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS-COC).
+The Patriot Academy utilized block scheduling-students attend a 1-hour homeroom and three 2-hour class periods.

 Patriot Academy was the vision of Lt.
 Gen. (Ret.)
 Clyde A. Vaughn, former director of the Army National Guard.